elaine-ho/Forever_Machine_Learning/docs/proposal.md

 ### Summary

 This project’s objective is to remove rain from photos of scenes in Minecraft.
-We will use machine learning algorithms to transform a Minecraft scene image taken under rainy conditions(input) into a clearer image of the same scene without rain effects. (output).
-Our dataset will be a self-made collection of paired images depicting a scene under both rainy and normal conditions.This project would allow users to share clearer images of scenes taken under rainy conditions and could possibly be applied to images of scenes in other video games as well.
+We will use machine learning algorithms to transform a Minecraft scene image taken under rainy conditions (input) into an image of the same scene without rain (output).
+Our dataset will be a self-made collection of paired images depicting a scene under both rainy and normal conditions.This project will allow users to share clear gameplay even in rainy weather, and will show the effectiveness of rain removal using generative adversarial networks in a simulated realistic environment of Minecraft.

 ### Algorithms

-We will be using generative adversarial networks (GAN) and potentially convolutional neural networks (CNN) as well.
+We will build generative adversarial networks (GANs) models that utilize various convolutional and dense layers.

 ### Evaluation Plan